atsb/MacPenumbra/README.md

 Project Goals
 -------------
-The primary goal is to get Penumbra Overture fully functional as a 64-bit Mac app so that it can be enjoyed on macOS 10.15 and newer that have removed 32-bit Intel support.
-This is ongoing.
+The primary goal is to get Penumbra Overture fully functional as a 64-bit Mac app so that it can be enjoyed on macOS 11.6 and newer.
+A fully vanilla experience is the goal, nothing more, nothing less.

-There are still some outstanding physics reliability issues, which will be resolved as the project progresses.
-Upcoming big ticket items include:

-* Modernise graphics backend to core OpenGL profile (3.3+ / OpenGL ES 3.1)
-* Windows and Linux builds
-* Gamepad support

 Project Links
 -------------